Find Affordable College Courses

 Full General Biology at University of Massachusetts Medical School Worcester Report

-Northeastern University came in at #9 in this year’s edition of the Most Popular General Biology Master’s Degree Schools in the New England Region ranking.
-Located in the large city of Boston, Northeastern is a private not-for-profit college with a very large student population.
+Northeastern University ranked #9 on this year’s Most Popular General Biology Master’s Degree Schools in the New England Region list.
+Located in the city of Boston, Northeastern is a private not-for-profit school with a fairly large student population.

 About 73% of the students majoring in biology at the school are women while 27% are male.